azamsharp/azamsharp.github.io/_posts/2022-07-17-2022-swiftui-and-mvvm.md

 > The View Model does not have the code to perform network request.
 View Model communicates with an APIService/Webservice to make a call, which returns the Model/DTO objects, which are later populated in a ```@Published``` property of the View Model.

 One very important thing to note in this diagram is the use of word model or DTO but not **domain model**.
 In most cases, client (SwiftUI App) does not have a domain model.
 The main logic of the application resides on the server, hence the domain logic/layer is on the server not on the client.
+Applications with no server component can use Model in their app as domain models.
+This means View will search as a View but also as a View Model.
+Model will serve as a domain model.

 Here is a typical code flow for consuming an API in a SwiftUI application using the MVVM principles.